mmarkin/EdgeLit_NTP_Clock/Using Arduino IDE.md

 Open the EdgeLit_NTP_Clock_v4.44_Arduino.ino file in the Arduino IDE.

 Add one of these two statements to the definitions.h file:
-#define LED_ON HIGH   or   #define LED_ON LOW
+#define LED_ON HIGH
+#define LED_ON LOW
 The statement tells the firmware whether the blue LED on the ESP board is lit by writing a HIGH or a LOW to its GPIO pin.
 Most boards are HIGH.
 See "Time Sync Indication" in the Edge-Lit Manual for details.
-The statement can go pretty much anywhere in the file but at the bottom of the other #defines is best.
+The statement can go anywhere in the file but at the bottom of the other #defines is best.

 In the Tools menu set the following items:
 Set the Board to ESP 32 Dev Module.